migrcode/sql-analysis/sql-cheatsheet.md

 # Preface

-For most of the examples below, the movie dataset from [kaggle.com](https://www.kaggle.com/datasets/ashukr/movie-rating-data) is used.
+For most of the examples below, the Airbnb dataset from [insideairbnb.com](http://insideairbnb.com/get-the-data) is used.

 # 1. Basics